bitfl1pper/alignment/README.md

 A more useful tutorial is hopefully coming soon.
 If you would actually like to use this software, you may want to first familiarize yourself with a lot of other stuff first.
 Failing that, please appreciate the succinctness and passive-aggression of this short tutorial.

+[Update October 20] I hope you're having a nice day, I'm going to have more time this week to work on this.
+Maybe we'll get a tutorial/actual documentation/more algorithms implemented!

 ## License

 Copyright © 2014 bitfl1pper